rjpower/language-toolkit/README.md

-language-toolkit
+The Mini-Language-Toolkit
 ================

-A library for constructing languages, from the parser, all the way to code generation.
+A library for constructing executable languages, from the parser, all the way to code generation.